An extraordinary journey through Biblical history with elite access to sites and scholars

 Day 12 | October 25

 Our day begins with a tour of the Israel Museum.
-Founded in 1965 as Israel’s national museum, it contains some of the most famous and important objects in the world, such as the Dead Sea Scrolls, the “house of David” inscription, the “Caiaphas Ossuary,” and many more..
-After lunch, we continue to Herodium, a fortress-palace built by Herod the Great, whose tomb was finally found in 2007 at the site by the late Professor.
-Ehud Netzer.
+Founded in 1965 as Israel’s national museum, it has some of the most famous and important objects in the world.
+The Dead Sea Scrolls, the “house of David” inscription, and the “Caiaphas Ossuary” among them.
+While there, we also will experience the special exhibition on Herod the Great: The King’s Final Journey—a watershed exhibition chronicling the reign of one of the ancient world’s most famous rulers.
+After lunch, we continue to Herodium, the fortress-palace built by Herod the Great.
+In 2007, the late Israeli archaeologist Professor Ehud Netzer—a man dedicated to the works of Herod—found Herod’s tomb at this site.
+Netzer once described Herod as “a king who lived and breathed the art of construction, who deeply understood its ways and who, quite simply, loved to build.”
 We will end the day with a visit to the church of Nativity at Bethlehem.
 Overnight in Jerusalem.

 Day 13 | October 26